IBCNServices/lab-kappa-docs/setup-mac.md

 ## Zoom installation

-Zoom will be used for presentations during labs and to help students remotely.
+Zoom will be used for presentations during labs and to help students remotely (not preferred) who are not able to join on campus.
 Because the Zoom web client does not support remote control, you need to install the Zoom desktop app.

 Download the Zoom Client for Meetings from [https://zoom.us/download](https://zoom.us/download) and install it.

 When you start Zoom, login through "SSO", use the `ugent-be` domain and use your UGent email address.
 The first time you login, an account will be made for you automatically.
 For more instructions (only in Dutch) see [Zoom handleiding studenten](https://web.microsoftstream.com/video/2096e73b-f69b-4c84-b2da-a27e06da6d34?referrer=https:%2F%2Fonderwijstips.ugent.be%2Fnl%2Ftips%2Fzoom%2F) (login using your UGent email).

-## Microsoft Teams installation

-* Download the Microsoft Teams application from [https://www.microsoft.com/nl-be/microsoft-365/microsoft-teams/download-app](https://www.microsoft.com/nl-be/microsoft-365/microsoft-teams/download-app)
-  * Follow the on-screen instructions
-  * Use your UGent-account to login

-## Slack installation

-* Download and install Slack from [https://slack.com/intl/en-be/downloads/mac](https://slack.com/intl/en-be/downloads/mac).

 ## Docker installation